- RURAL DEVELOPMENT

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Ethiopia on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 1964.
-With about 90 international and about 630 national staff, one of GIZ’s largest in-country teams worldwide can be found in this country.
-In addition, 18 development workers are working in various programmes, and 10 CIM experts are deployed in institutions and programmes in Ethiopia.
+Currently 639 national and 110 international employees, 9 integrated specialists and 18 development workers are working in the country (as of 31.12.2017).

 In response to these challenges, the Ethiopian Government has adopted an ambitious five-year Growth and Transformation Plan (2015-2020), its aim being to achieve the Sustainable Development Goals adopted by the United Nations and double Ethiopia’s GDP.
 Combating poverty and promoting economic growth and education are key elements of government policy.

 - Labour-market-oriented education and Training

 - Sustainable land Management, agriculture and food supply

 Other fields of activity for GIZ in Ethiopia are urban governance and decentralisation, quality infrastructure, renewable energies and conflict management together with the Civil Peace Service (CPS).
 GIZ is also involved in development partnerships with the private sector.

 GIZ’s main commissioning party for activities in Ethiopia is BMZ.
 However, we also implement projects and programmes on behalf of other German ministries, for instance at present for the Federal Ministry of Food and Agriculture.
 International donors, such as the European Union, Canada, Ireland, Norway and the Bill & Melinda Gates Foundation are making financial contributions to current programmes.